depenguin-me/depenguin-run/README.md

 ### Connect via SSH or VNC

-Open a VNC connection to your-host-ip:5901 or connect via SSH:
+Wait up to 5 minutes and open a VNC connection to your-host-ip:5901 or connect via SSH:

 ```
 ssh -p 1022 root@your-host-ip